DeepaliSonii/Deep-Learning-Project/README.md

-# 👗 Fashion Image Similarity Recommendation System
+# 👗 Fashion Recommendation System

 This project is an AI-based application that recommends visually similar fashion items when a user uploads an image.
 It uses **Deep Learning (ResNet50)** for feature extraction and **KNN** for similarity matching.
 A simple and interactive **Streamlit** interface is used to display the results.